znoxx/tbng-wrt/README.md

 * Adds "halt" functionality to UI
 ## Installation

-* Make sure device functionality is fine (you can use it as AP and access internet via it).
+* Make sure device functionality is fine (you can use it as AP or wired router and access internet via it).
-* Make sure you have enough space on root filesystem to perform installation of TOR and kmod-ipt-nat-extra
+* Make sure you have enough space on root filesystem to perform installation of TOR and kmod-ipt-nat-extra.

 Put installation folder (the clone of this project) somwhere, e.g. /tmp.
 Let's assume path is `/tmp/tbng-wrt`.